menna-abou-elsaadat/tasks/README.md

-It is a simple crud Application for managing a task
+It is a simple crud Application for managing tasks